-St. Andrews and the Bay of Fundy are steeped in history.
+St. Andrews and the Bay of Fundy is steeped in history.
 The Bay of Fundy is never short of activities and offers a wide variety of attractions suitable for all ages.
 Attractions include historic sites, outdoor excursions (whale watching, golf, kayaking, garden tours), restaurants, breathtaking seaside views and an opportunity to be immersed in a community built around a long-standing appreciation for arts and nature.

 Attractions & The Bay of Fundy